 Lipid stores serve as major energy reserves in fish and are mobilized during sexual maturation, with stored lipids being redirected from tissues to the gonads to support their development.
-Lipoproteins play a crucial role in lipid transport within fish, as highlighted by (Okoyeet al., 2016).
-In their study on Reference Intervals for the Serum Biochemistry and Lipid Profile of Male Broodstock African Catfish at Varied Ages, they also reported higher lipid content, emphasizing the importance of lipid metabolism and transport in fish physiology.
+Lipoproteins play a crucial role in lipid transport within fish, as highlighted by a study focused on reference intervals for serum biochemistry and lipid profiles in male broodstock African catfish at varied ages.
+This study reported higher lipid content, emphasizing the significance of lipid metabolism and transport in fish physiology (Okoye et al., 2016).

-The present study revealed a marked decrease in total cholesterol and LDL levels in the treated groups, along with a slight increase in HDL levels in the 5% C. vulgaris-treated group.
-Additionally, higher triglyceride levels were observed in the treated groups compared to the control.
-These findings align with the results of Abbas et al. (2020), who reported similar lipid outcomes.
-This suggests that C. vulgaris exhibits a lipid-lowering effect, potentially improving the lipid profile and overall health of the fish (Amiraet al., 2022), in their study on the effects of a microalgae-inoculated diet on the growth performance and blood parameters of Nile tilapia, established higher cholesterol and triglyceride values in the control group.
+The present study revealed a marked decrease in total cholesterol and low-density lipoprotein (LDL) levels in the treated groups, along with a slight increase in high-density lipoprotein (HDL) levels in the group treated with 5% Chlorella vulgaris.
+Additionally, higher triglyceride levels were observed in the treated groups compared to the control group.
+These findings align with those of Abbas et al. (2020), who reported similar lipid outcomes.
+This suggests that C. vulgaris exhibits a lipid-lowering effect that may improve the lipid profile and overall health of fish.

+Further, a study on the effects of a microalgae-inoculated diet on the growth performance and blood parameters of Nile tilapia established that the control group had higher cholesterol and triglyceride values(Amira et al., 2022).
 This finding is consistent with the results of the present study.
-Similarly, Akbary and Raeisi (2020), in their investigation of the effect of dietary supplementation of Chlorella vulgaris on various physiological parameters of grey mullet, observed higher cholesterol and triglyceride levels in the untreated group and lower levels in the treated groups.
+Similarly, Akbary and Raeisi (2020) investigated the effect of dietary supplementation with Chlorella vulgaris on various physiological parameters of grey mullet, observing higher cholesterol and triglyceride levels in the untreated group and lower levels in the treated groups.
 These results further confirm the lipid-lowering effects of C. vulgaris and its potential to improve the lipid profile in fish.